alkismavridis/mathasm/README.md

 ### Who are you?
 I am Alkis Mavridis and MathAsm is an idea that I started developing about 10 years ago.
-I am now building a web app (with the help of some amazing colleagues and friends!) in order to further illustrate the usage of MathAsm and as a tool for start "importing" existing mathematical and scientific theories into MathAsm.
+I am now building a web app (with the help of some amazing colleagues and friends!) in order to further illustrate the usage of MathAsm and also use it as a tool for start "importing" existing mathematical and scientific theories into MathAsm.

-If this would be successful, one could even use it for demonstrating/exploring philosophical theories, even drive political debates, by for ex. listing commonly accepted assumptions and explore in an objective and irrefutable way the conclusions that those assumptions lead to.
+If this would be successful, one could even use it for demonstrating/exploring philosophical theories and their conclusions.
+One could theoretically run political debates with MathAsm, For example, we could list commonly accepted assumptions and explore in an objective and irrefutable way the conclusions that those assumptions leads us to.

 Maybe this could be good and constructive for humanity, which is precisely the reason why I think that nobody will give a crap about MathAsm.
 I will still publish it, though.
 It is fun, and who knows - maybe some crazy math/philosophy nerd will be happy to play with it.